Guneetconvent2002/EcoAir/README.md

 ### Prerequisites

+- Flutter SDK installed on your development environment
-- Android device or emulator running Android OS (version 5.0 or higher)
+- Android device with USB debugging enabled or an Android emulator

 ### Installation